Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Discussion

+Looking into the RP criterion Stakeholders, it is only in cutpoint 1 where more internal stakeholders that consider a feature to be important means that a feature is more likely to reach the next state.
+For all other cutpoints (i.e., RP decisions), Stakeholders had either no impact on the decisions or it is a lower probability for a feature to be included (i.e., prioritized) with an increasing number of internal stakeholders who consider the feature to be important, which is not in line with the literature~\citep{Riegel2015, Thakurta2017, Hujainah2018}.

-For a requirement to be considered in an iteration\slash sprint planning meeting (to reach State~3), three criteria have an actual impact.
-First, a high number of internal stakeholders need to consider the feature to be important, then the feature needs to have a high business value (i.e., to be considered valuable for the company), and involve the software architects.
-That software architects need to be involved makes sense since it is important to analyze if the included requirements have any negative impact on the current architecture, and\slash or if the technical debt would increase.
-However, just because a requirement may have a negative impact on the current architecture and\slash or the technical debt, it does not mean it will not be included in the project.
+That the software architects need to be more involved in the beginning of the project (cutpoints 1 and 2) makes sense since it is important to analyze if the included requirements have any negative impact on the current architecture, and\slash or if the technical debt would increase.
+However, just because a requirement may have a negative impact on the current architecture and\slash or the technical debt, it does not mean it will not be included in the product.
 It means that it is important to get this information\slash knowledge from the experts (i.e., the software architects) before making decisions about the requirement.

-One interesting, and surprising finding is that only internal value (Business value and Stakeholders) and not external value (Customer value and Key customers) have an actual impact on deciding which requirements reach State~3.
-That is, among all requirements that are prioritized to be included in the project until the iteration\slash sprint planning meeting, only internal value is considered, while the customer perspective is ignored.
-The criterion Customer value only starts having an actual impact when a requirement moves from State~3 to State~4, and from State~4 to State~5, while Key customers does not have an impact when prioritizing requirements.
-This means that requirements in the early phases in the development process with high customer value may not be prioritized to be included in the project if the business value is low.
+One interesting, and surprising finding is that only internal value (Business value and Stakeholders) and not external value (Customer value and Key customers) had an actual impact on deciding which features reach State~3: \textit{Planned} (up until cutpoint 2).
+That is, among all features that were prioritized to be included in the product until State~3, only internal value was considered while the customer perspective was ignored.
+The criterion Customer value only starts having an actual impact when a feature moves from State~3 to State~4 (cutpoint 3), and from State~4 to State~5 (cutpoint 4), while Key customers did not have an impact when prioritizing features.
+This means that features in the early phases in the development process with high customer value may not be prioritized to be included if the business value is low.
 This is not in line with~\citep{DANEVA2013} where the focus is on combining value-creation for the vendor (i.e., Business value) with value-creation for the customer (i.e., Customer value).